Astro vs Eleventy for Documentation Sites

 Can Eleventy support interactive documentation components?

-What CI/CD caching strategy minimizes documentation build times?
+What CI caching minimizes documentation build times?